xl33zy/tasks/README.md

 This is the tasks project for Assignment 1 for Algorithms and Data Structures course in Astana IT University made by Baubek Zhumabayev, SE-2215
 Here is written the task and way of solvation of 10 problems in Assignment 1:
-Problem 1 -
+Problem 1 - You are given a number “n” and an array of “n” elements, write the function that returns minimum of them.
-How solved -
+How solved - through recursion and comparing each element of array with the minimum.
 Problem 2 -
 How solved -
 Problem 3 -